-Lint can also build up beneath and behind your dryer, so when you clean the vent pipe, be sure to move the dryer so you can clean these areas as well.
-And it's not a bad idea to open your dryer every few years to expose the motor, belt, and drum since lint can collect in those areas.
+Lint can also build up beneath and behind your dryer, so when you clean the vent pipe, be sure to move the dryer so you can reach these areas.
+It’s also helpful to open your dryer to expose the motor, belt, and drum since lint can collect in those areas.
 If you’re not sure how to safely open the dryer, contact an appliance technician to conduct routine maintenance.

-- The flap on your outdoor vent.
-Ideally, the air pressure from your dryer will open the flap, and in the absence of that pressure, the flap will stay closed.
-If it sticks open, it presents a triple threat – it leaks HVAC-treated air out of your home, it presents an opportunity for pests to get in, and it reduces dryer efficiency.
+Ideally, the air pressure from your dryer will open the flap and in the absence of that pressure, the flap will stay closed.
+If it sticks open, it may cause leaks of HVAC-treated air out of your home, create an opportunity for pests to get in, or reduce dryer efficiency.
 A sticky flap should either be lubricated or replaced if it’s not opening and closing properly.

-Since repairing the dryer is just a fact of life for most homeowners, protect yourself against the unexpected expense and hassle with a home warranty from HWA.
+Clothes dryer maintenance and repair is a fact of life for most homeowners so protect yourself against the unexpected expense and hassle with a home warranty from HWA.
 With no age restrictions on your dryer, you can be covered for repairs or replacement at a fraction of the out-of-pocket price.
 For more information on how we can help, or if you need a home warranty plan, give us a call at 1-888-492-7359.